 According to infectious disease specialist Kristin Englund, MD, Face masks act as barriers for respiratory droplets.
 “Whether you’re coughing and the droplets catch in the inside of your own mask, or if you’re near to someone else coughing and their droplets hit the outside of your mask – it protects both people,” says Dr. Englund.

-While there are numerous styles and types of faces mask, the fit is instrumental in keeping you safe.
-When wearing a mask, keep these CDC guidelines in mind.
+While there are numerous styles and types of face masks, the fit helps keep you safe.
+When wearing a mask, keep these CDC guidelines in mind:

 Always wash your hands before putting on your mask.
-When you do put it on, you’ll want to put it over your nose and mouth and make sure that it is secure under your chin.
-Adjust the straps or ear loops as needed to ensure that your masks fits well.
+When you do put it on, you’ll want to put it over your nose and mouth and make sure that it’s secure under your chin.
+Adjust the straps or ear loops as needed to ensure that your mask fits well.